Castelo-Branco-lab/scCut-Tag_2020/README.md

 This repo contains code needed to generate figures for the paper XY (link doi)

-Code is organized in snakemake pipelines
+Code is organized in a snakemake pipeline

 1. Fastq files are processed using standard cellranger-atac count
-2. First preprocess snakemake pipeline is run to generate bulk tracks, cell barcode statistics and do cells identification
-3. Second snakemake pipeline contains R markdown notebooks used for merging of the samples, analysis and figure generation
+2. Snakemake pipeline contains scripts and R markdown notebooks used for merging of the samples, analysis and figure generation

 ## Step 1.